Inspiration and Background

-History and Solidarity: Mexico y Borikén (Puerto Rico)
+History and Solidarity: México y Puerto Rico

 This fissure in our history and geography caused by US invasions has created a division among our own people.
-Stateside Puerto Ricans are not considered to be real Puerto Ricans by many of those living on the island and Mexican Americans whose families have been on their lands of Atzlan for centuries may be called “gringos” when visiting today’s Mexico.
+Stateside Puerto Ricans are not considered to be real Puerto Ricans by many of those living on the island and Mexican Americans whose families have been on their lands of Atzlan for centuries may be called “gringos” when visiting today’s México.

-Lastly, a beautiful and personal example of the solidarity to have existed between Puerto Ricans and Mexicans exists in the case of former Puerto Rican Political Prisoner Dylcia Pagan and William Morales, exiled in Cuba.
+A beautiful and personal example of the solidarity to have existed between Puerto Ricans and Mexicans exists in the case of former Puerto Rican Political Prisoner Dylcia Pagán and William Morales, exiled in Cuba.
 The child of these two Puerto Rican revolutionaries found refuge in Mexico, where he was taken in by a Mexican family, raised and loved as their own.
 His story was chronicled in the documentary that aired nationally on PBS, The Double Life of Ernesto Gomez Gomez.
-His mother, born and raised in el Barrio to parents from Puerto Rico, was released by the Clinton Administration along with 10 of her comarades in 1999 after serving 20 years in US prisons for wanting Puerto Rico to be a free nation.
+His mother, born and raised in el Barrio to parents from Puerto Rico, was released by the Clinton Administration along with 10 of her comrades in 1999 after serving 20 years in US prisons for wanting Puerto Rico to be a free nation.
 The spirit of these common histories and examples of solidarity is what this mural celebrates.

 Julia and Frida sit together clasping their hands in solidarity.
 Behind them are the flags of their respective countries.
 The Mexican and Puerto Rican flags share a common central red stripe, merging the two flags.
 On this stripe, between the two women appears the following excerpt from Julia’s poem, “El regalo de los Reyes:”